Covid in Hawke's Bay: Mayors unsurprised at spread - 'don't be scared, be prepared' - NZ Herald

 The case was confirmed in Ministry of Health and Hawke's Bay District Health Board releases on Saturday night, revealing a permitted traveller from Auckland isolating in the Bay had tested positive for Covid-19 after arriving in Hawke's Bay.

-Napier Mayor Kirsten Wise said she understood the case was in Napier.
+Council leaders were told shortly ahead of the public announcement and Napier Mayor said she was told the case was in Napier.

-In Napier, the Carlyle St Salvation Army Store was reported to have closed early on Saturday and today had a notice on the front doors advising it was "closed until further notice" although there had been no announcements from health authorities by mid-morning as to whether it was location of interest.
+Sources have said it related to a person who arrived in Napier on Wednesday, and that on Friday morning customers of a Salvation Army Shop in Carlyle St, Napier, were advised the store was being closed immediately because they'd just received information that a person tested as positive with the virus had been in the shop at some stage.

+Karmal Ward told Hawke's Bay Today that as she left it appeared cleaning had already started, and today a sign remained in place advising the shop was closed until further notice.

-Both the Ministry and the DHB would be making statements including whether further cases had been identified and whether there were locations of interest.
+Both the Ministry and the DHB would be making statements about 1pm including whether further cases had been identified and whether there were locations of interest.

 But locations of interest are identified in regular updates on the Ministry's website.